dachoudhury/moodle-ai/README.md

 ## Usage

 1. Make sure the Python backend server is running.
-2. Navigate to the web page (e.g., a Moodle quiz or code exercise page) you want to analyze.
+2. Navigate to any web page (e.g., Moodle, other websites, or even a PDF opened in your browser) you want to analyze.
-    *   *Note: The selection overlay currently only works on standard HTML pages, not directly on PDF viewer pages.*
 3. Click the MoodleAI Helper extension icon in your Chrome toolbar.
 4. (Optional) Enter the expected number of output lines if analyzing code.
 5. Click the **"Start Analysis"** button.